sharesmallbiz-support/CosiProfile/replit.md

-# Nini | Cosi - Bilingual Profile Website
+# Nini | Kosi - Bilingual Profile Website

 ## Project Overview
-A beautiful, modern bilingual static profile website for **Nini**, a Georgian content creator and founder of **Cosi**, a bespoke gifts company.
+A beautiful, modern bilingual static profile website for **Nini**, a Georgian content creator and founder of **Kosi**, a bespoke gifts company.
 The site showcases handcrafted creations with elegant design and seamless language switching between English and Georgian.

 ## Features Implemented
 ### Core Functionality